ldlarsed/Birthday-O-Matic/README.md

 # Birthday-O-Matic

-An android app that keeps track of the birthdays for contacts of your choice.
+An Android app that keeps track of the birthdays for contacts of your choice.

 ## About